Liquefaction

 Parts of our district may be vulnerable to liquefaction following a significant earthquake.

-Liquefaction is a natural process where earthquake shaking increases the groundwater pressure in some types of unconsolidated sediments and soils resulting in temporary loss of soil strength.
+Liquefaction is a natural process where earthquake ground shaking increases the groundwater pressure in some types of unconsolidated sediments and soils resulting in temporary loss of soil strength.
 There are three key factors which influence whether liquefaction may occur and its severity:

 • Type and density of soil and sediments